4d/4D-Mobile-App-Server/Documentation/Classes/PushNotification.md

 ##### Extra

-You can use the [Session](./Session.md) class to retrieve information in session files, such as deviceTokens, mail addresses or more session information.
+You can use the [Session](./Session.md) class to retrieve information in session files, such as device tokens, mail addresses or more session information.

 ## Exploring results